PrafulShinde8/MERN-BLOG-APP/README.md

 # Frontend server
 cd ../client
 npm start

 Visit the app in your browser:

 The frontend will run at http://localhost:3000, and the backend at http://localhost:5000.

 API Endpoints

 User Routes

 POST /api/users/register – Register a new user
-POST /api/users/login – Log in a user
+POST /api/users/login – Login a user
-PUT /api/users/profile – Update user profile
+PATCH /api/users/edit-user - Edit User
+GET /api/users - Get User Profile
+GET /api/users/author - Get Authors
+PATCH /api/users/edit-user - Edit User Details

 Post Routes

+POST /api/posts – Create a new post
 GET /api/posts – Get all posts
-POST /api/posts – Create a new post
 GET /api/posts/:id – Get a single post by ID
+GET /api/posts/categories - Get Post by Category
+GET /api/posts/users:id - Get user post by ID
-PUT /api/posts/:id – Update a post by ID
+PATCH /api/posts/:id - Edit Post by ID
-DELETE /api/posts/:id – Delete a post by ID Environment Variables
+DELETE /api/posts/:id – Delete a post by ID
-This project requires environment variables for both the backend and frontend.
-Below are the required variables for each.

-Backend (Server)
-In the backend directory, create a .env file and add the following:

-plaintext
-Copy code
-MONGO_URI=your_mongo_db_connection_string
-JWT_SECRET=your_jwt_secret_key
-PORT=your_preferred_port
-Frontend (Client)
-In the client directory, create a .env file and add the following:

-plaintext
-Copy code
-REACT_APP_API_URL=your_backend_api_url
 Deployment

 To deploy this app:
 Push the code to a GitHub repository.
 Deploy the frontend (React app) on a service like Vercel or Netlify.
 Deploy the backend (Node.js server) on a platform like Heroku or Render.
 Set up environment variables on the respective deployment platforms.

+License
+This project is licensed under the MIT License.